whyhankee/dbwrkr/README.md

 ## How does it work ?

+* Setup a wrkr object, see the API documentation

 ### To publish events you need to

 * wrkr.connect() to connect to the DBWorker storage